 - Create a new business/payments account as soon as possible

 If you can’t resolve the issue, consider setting up a business account with a new provider to facilitate a smoother payment process.
 Choose another high street bank (and be faced with the same system predisposed to blocking transactions) or an alternative payment process to optimise your business's efficiency.

 I need to make an urgent payment.
 What else can I do?

 There are options beyond traditional banking.
 Fintech payment service providers cost less in account maintenance fees and are often free to set up.
 And most are less stringent in regulatory requirements.

 The choice is simple: choose Silverbird.

-Silverbird is the first digital bank for international trade, offering support for large international transfers, global business accounts, world-beating foreign exchange rates, and local EU/UK bank details.
+Silverbird is the first fintech designed exclusively for international trade, offering support for large international transfers, global business accounts, attractive foreign exchange rates, and local EU/UK bank details.

 Opening a Silverbird account is free, 100% online and boasts 0% maintenance fees.
 Best of all, Silverbird accepts over 98% of international trade applicants.

 With a Silverbird global account, you will no longer be restricted to only SWIFT international payments when sending money overseas.
 Silverbird also offers local payment solutions in 20 countries to pave the way for more efficient and cost-effective business international transfers.
 Silverbird allows you to rest easy with its safeguarding process – 100% of your funds are kept at reputable Tier-1 banks in the UK and EU.